0%

 if not DESCOPE_PROJECT_ID or not DESCOPE_MANAGEMENT_KEY:

-raise ValueError("Descope Project ID or Management Key not found in environment variables.")
+raise ValueError("Descope Project ID or Management Key missing from environment variables.
+Check your .env file and .gitignore.")

 Verify: